Live game data (GEP)

 Obtain current Game Info

-In order to obtain the current state of the Game Info on the Overwolf Platform, simply add a listener to overwolf.games.events.getInfo().
+To obtain the current state of the Game Info, add the following to your app:

 Listen for new Game Info updates